idamantium/uncommonplaces-jekyll/_projects/fieldtripday.md

 <blockquote>Calling all urban explorers, history buffs, and lovers of Greenpoint!
 Drift with us through the culture and history of Greenpoint, Brooklyn, a tucked away neighborhood sculpted by its maritime and industrial past.</blockquote>

+In collaboration with <a href="http://atlasobscura.com/" target="_blank">Atlas Obscura</a>, I produced the New York launch event <a href="http://www.fieldtripday.com/new-york/" target="_blank">Field Trip Day</a>, a mobile app from Google's <a href="https://en.wikipedia.org/wiki/Niantic_Labs" target="_blank">Niantic Labs</a>.
+The app turns any neighborhood into a museum by pushing curated content to users when they happen upon a location of interest.

 <ul class="small-block-grid-3 medium-grid-2">
     <li>
 <img src="{{ site.baseurl }}/images//2013/01/60752_4117823176524_193001557_nCrop_o1.jpg" alt="60752_4117823176524_193001557_nCrop_o" />